 The costs consist of direct business costs and opportunity costs.
-The first part of the costs is rather obvious and intuitive for example costs of goods sold, rent, salaries etc.
+The first part of the costs is rather apparent and intuitive, for example, costs of goods sold, rent, salaries, etc.

 The opportunity costs are ticky.
 They represent those implicit costs that are less intuitive.
 It covers the costs of giving up alternative economic activity.
-For example if you quit your job in order to start a new business the implicit costs would be the difference from the money you make in your new company and your previous job.
+For example, if you quit your job in order to start a new business, the implicit costs would be the difference between the money you make in your new company and your previous job.

-The economic profit definition is one of the most basic economic concepts and its understanding is crucial to run a successful business.
-Since the key to entrepreneurship is to make the best decisions possible from all possible alternatives.
+The economic profit definition is one of the most basic financial concepts, and its understanding is crucial to running a successful business since the key to entrepreneurship is making the best possible decisions from all possible alternatives.